pmanojlovic/flint/docs/installation.md

 The `flint` module itself is built in pure Python and can be installed using `pip`.
 We highly recommend using [uv](https://docs.astral.sh/uv/) for speedy installation.

 For compiled tools, `flint` uses `singularity` containers.
 Users must install `singularity` or `apptainer` on their system for these to work.
+If given the choice, install `apptainer`, which is the community developed and maintained fork of `singularity`.

 ## Containers